remy-maker/CIVE202_Spring2026_Group5_Project-2/README.md

 This project migrated an existing concrete mix design model from an Excel-based workflow to a Python-based system.

-The final calculated mix proportions satisfied NDOTS standard specifications and provides the client with a readable summary of the inputs entered by the user and the output of the calculations.
+The final calculated mix proportions satisfied NDOT'S standard specifications and provides the client with a readable summary of the inputs entered by the user and the output of the calculations.

-The use of computaitonal tools enured mathematical accuracy, organization, and consistency for future users.
+The use of computational tools enured mathematical accuracy, organization, and consistency for future users.

 </>